Creative Commons License

 (3) Claims that are remarkable but truly impossible to back up.
 Super low interest rates, no fees, or a pill that will make you grow are just a few examples.

-Update: I just posted important news on Heightmax on my new blog.
-The FTC has nailed the scammer behind Heightmax.
-Click here to read the article.
+********** Update: The FTC has nailed the scammer behind Heightmax.

 Category: FRAUD ALERTS